mchav/dataframe/test_coverage.md

   - Throws type mismatch.

 * parseDefault
-  - unsigned integer defaults to int,
+  - unsigned integer defaults to int
   - decimal point number defaults to double.
   - Fallback to text.

 * sortBy
   - Sorts by a given column in ascending order.
 DONE
   - Sorts by a given column in descending order.
 DONE
+  - Sorts by multiple columns in ascending order.
+  - Sorts by multiple columns in descending order.
   - Throws an error if it doesn't exist.
 DONE

 * columnInfo